-What Can You Do with a Graduate Degree in Marriage and Family Therapy?
+What Could You Do with a Graduate MFT Degree?

-Most graduate marriage and family therapy programs prepare students for Marriage and Family Therapist career paths.
-MFTs can work in diverse settings.
-They may have careers at:
+Marriage and family therapy programs near Seattle could prep you to be Marriage and Family Therapist.
+These pros can work in diverse settings.
+For instance, they may have career paths at:

 - Substance abuse treatment centers